Ports in React Diagram Component

 }

-The following code example illustrates how to change the port properties.
+The following code example illustrates how to change the port offset at runtime.

 import * as React from "react";